kokkos/kokkos-core-wiki/ProgrammingModel.md

 ## 3.5 Memory Layout

-Layouts express the _mapping_ from logical (or algorithmic) indices to address offset for a data allocation.
+Layouts express the _mapping_ from logical (or algorithmical) indices to address offset for a data allocation.
 By adopting appropriate layouts for memory structures an application can optimise data access patterns in a given algorithm.
 If an implementation provides polymorphic layouts (i.e. a data structure can be instantiated at compile or runtime with different layouts) an architecture dependent optimisation can be performed.

 ## 3.6 Memory Traits